Navigating Immigration Law · · 19 min read

 Follow the Step-by-Step Application Process

 1. File Form I-130 or I-140: If your request is based on family or employment, your sponsor must submit the appropriate immigrant petition to kick off this journey.
-The adjustment of status is a crucial step in the immigration process.
+The petition is a crucial step in the immigration process.

-2. Check the Visa Bulletin: Before filing Form I-485, confirm that a visa is available in your category.
+2. Check the Visa Bulletin: Before filing your application, confirm that a visa is available in your category.
 Remember, priority dates dictate your eligibility.

-3. Complete Form I-485: Take your time to accurately fill out Form I-485 for your adjustment of status.
+3. Complete Form I-485: Take your time to accurately fill out the application for your Adjustment of Status.
 Make sure all required information and documentation are included—this can save you from delays.

 4. Gather Supporting Documents: Collect necessary documents like your passport, birth certificate, medical examination results, and proof of lawful entry into the U.S. It’s crucial to have everything in order.